 I’m Lewis Calyn Miller (but I go by my middle name).
 Born in San Dimas, California, I moved to Gig Harbor, Washington with my whole family when I was 16.
 I’m the seventh of nine children—five sisters and three brothers.
-But big families are still my thing, because I have seven children of my own: Logan (19), Morgan (18), Emma (16), Taylor (14), Ammon (12), Sam (9) and Molly (5).
+But big families are still my thing, because I have seven children of my own: Logan (20), Morgan (19), Emma (17), Taylor (15), Ammon (13), Sam (10) and Molly (6).
 I have been happily married since 1996, made easy by the fact I got lucky and married one of the kindest people I’ve ever met.
-We just celebrated our 21st anniversary by going on what amounts to our first honeymoon.
-We went to England—too poor to go when we first got married, and too many kids to go after that (until a few months ago)
+And Lisa is the third out of eight children—so big families are familiar to her too.

 I have two associates degrees from Tacoma Community College and a bachelor’s degree from the University of Washington.
 The major was accounting, and in 2001, I sat for and passed all four parts of the CPA exam.
 I officially became a CPA in December 2004.